wiredawg/wiredawg.github.io/_posts/lectures.md

 //EXPAND

 **NOTE:** I mean to expand this list to include more authors.
-I have started with Dr. R.J.
-Snell's talks that I find most interesting but hope to include others by thinkers like Dr. Karin Oberg for understanding order in the universe, Fr.
+In honor of the day I am writing this being January 28th, the feast day of St. Thomas Aquinas, I have started with Dr. R.J.
+Snell's talks that I find most interesting but hope to include others.
+Dr. R.J.
+Snell's talks are featured by the [Thomistic Institue](https://thomisticinstitute.org/) which is a work produced by the Dominican Friars living in Washington D.C.
+Another speaker known to work with the T.I. is Dr. Karin Oberg I will include her talks which help provide an understanding of how order can be found in the greater universe.
+More speakers I may post about are Fr.
 David Dufresne for a perspective on manhood and being Christ-like to others, and even (of all things) a [rapper](https://www.youtube.com/@e-knock6826) who's messages so very much resonate with the topics of this post.

 ## Acedia